ThatGeoGuy/ENGO500/_posts/2014-04-04-development-details-store-layout-creator.markdown

 		}
 	]

-The `shelves` array holds the `shelf` objects which, in this example, are comprised of `notes` which is assigned in the 'Shelf Attributes' accoridon, and an internal array for `sections` which holds the `section` objects.
+The `shelves` array holds the `shelf` objects which, in this example, are comprised of `notes` which is assigned in the 'Shelf Attributes' accordion, and an internal array for `sections` which holds the `section` objects.
 There are three sections in the first shelf, for 'Dog Food', 'Cat Food' and 'Bird Seed'.
 Alongside these attributes is the `pirURL` and the `pintURL`.
 These are the addresses of the observations of the sensors that are contained within those sections.
 A second shelf exists, with some filler text for its attributes.

 ### Technical Challenges